viskex/viskex.github.io/installing.rst

 Installation
 ------------

 **viskex** is available on PyPI.
-It uses extras to specify the finite element backend when installing via `pip` and to install additional packages required to run the tutorials.
+Use `pip` extras to select the finite element backend and install additional dependencies needed for the tutorials.

 Installation with the dolfinx backend
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^